-To encourage favorable pricing, CPB should seek to purchase the full quantity of goods or services necessary to fulfill CPB's anticipated needs at the time of the procurement, giving consideration to practical limitations such as storage space.
+To encourage favorable pricing, CPB should seek to purchase the full quantity of goods or services necessary to fulfill the approved scope of CPB's anticipated needs at the time of the procurement.
 Where the acquisition of goods or services is divided into multiple procurements from the same vendor, the total anticipated cost must be used to determine the method for each procurement.